Causality violations in realistic simulations of heavy-ion collisions

-A possible solution to the issues found in this paper would be the systematic implementation of causality constraints into Bayesian analyses (e.g., \cite{Bernhard:2019bmu}), which would allow the causality requirements to dictate which regions of parameter space are most viable.
-Such an analysis, performed taking into account both nucleus-nucleus and also small systems, would be crucial to determine the range of values of transport coefficients and the initial viscous currents that are physical and compatible with experimental data.
-Alternatively, in situations where causality violation is concentrated at the edge of the system, a core-corona approach wherein only fluid cells that are causal are run through hydrodynamics (the core) and all other fluid cells (the corona) are hadronized \cite{Hirano:2005wx,Aichelin:2008mi,Ahmad:2016ods,Kanakubo:2019ogh} may be more applicable.
+Another possible solution would be the systematic implementation of causality constraints into Bayesian analyses (e.g., \cite{Bernhard:2019bmu}), which would allow the causality requirements to dictate which regions of parameter space are most viable.
+Such an analysis, performed taking into account both AA and small systems, would be crucial to determine the values of transport coefficients and the initial viscous currents that are physical and compatible with experimental data.
+Alternatively, when causality violation is concentrated at the edge of the system, a core-corona approach wherein only fluid cells that are causal are run through hydrodynamics (the core) and all other fluid cells (the corona) are hadronized \cite{Hirano:2005wx,Aichelin:2008mi,Ahmad:2016ods,Kanakubo:2019ogh} may be more applicable.

-\underline{\textit{Acknowledgements:}} We thank M.~Disconzi for discussions and N.~Cruz Camacho, G.~S.~Denicol, M.~Luzum, A.~Mazeliauskas, B.~Schenke, and C.~Shen for helpful comments concerning the hydrodynamic simulations.
-J.N.H, T.D., and C.P. are supported by the US-DOE Nuclear Science Grant No. DE-SC0020633.
-J.N. is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301.
-D.A. is supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0013470.